SanjeetDutt/Technology-Stack/LLD/006 SOLID Principle.md

-# Introdunction
+# Introduction
 1. Guild-line / Fundamentals
 2. Better software design
 3. Advantage of SOLID Principle
-	1. #Extensible
+	1. Extensible
-	2. #Maintainable
+	2. Maintainable
-	3. #Readable
+	3. Readable
-	4. #Reusable
+	4. Reusable
-	5. #Testable
+	5. Testable
-	6. #Modular We make our code as small component and fit them to build the application.
+	6. Modular We make our code as small component and fit them to build the application.
 Similar to modular kitchen.
 Where pieces are build somewhere and installed later in kitchen
 ## Abbreviation
 *S*          Single Responsibility
-*O*         Open closed
+*O*         Open and closed Principle
 *L*          Liskov's Substitution
 *I*           Interface Segregation
 *D*         Dependency Inversion